Department of Information Technology and Decision Sciences

 Simulation modeling is an integral part of the analytics revolution, enabling the creation of models that can represent the variability that exists in many real business systems.
 This course covers the theory and application of simulation modeling, with an emphasis on how simulation provides predictive and prescriptive analytics to support business decision-making.
 Topics include simulation fundamentals, the project life-cycle, model development, input and output analysis, verification and validation, and the presentation of a simulation study.
 We utilize a major commercial simulation software package for assignments and class projects.

-Approval for enrollment and allowable credits are determined by the department and Career Development Services in the semester prior to enrollment.
+Approval for enrollment and allowable credits are determined by the department.
+Additional support may be provided by the Monarch Internship and Co-Op Office in the semester prior to enrollment.

-Approval for enrollment and allowable credits are determined by the department and Career Development Services in the semester prior to enrollment.
+Approval for enrollment and allowable credits are determined by the department.
+Additional support may be provided by the Monarch Internship and Co-Op Office in the semester prior to enrollment.

 Advanced topics in business analytics offered periodically.